caseyocampo/travel-journal/README.md

-# Welcome to my Travel Journal!
+# Welcome to My Travel Journal!

 My Travel Journal is a place where I can log all the noteworthy places I've visited and want to reflect on.